DataShades/ckanext-files/README.md

 newlines and emoji.

-If you accidentally make a typo in the driver's name, because of config validation, any CKAN CLI command will produce an error message with the list of available drivers:
+If you make a typo in the adapter's name, any CKAN CLI command will produce an error message with the list of available drivers:

 ```sh
 Invalid configuration values provided: